C-PACE in Montana

 A true public-private partnership

-The state must first pass CPACE-enabling legislation.
-The Montana legislature will be considering CPACE-enabling legislation in 2019.
+The state must first pass C-PACE enabling legislation.
+The Montana legislature will be considering CPACE-enabling legislation in 2021.

 Once active, the Montana Facilities Finance Authority would have an ongoing role in administering the program and providing information for county treasurers to place C-PACE assessments on specific properties.